 Hunting Pacific Coast Band-tailed Pigeons

 The band-tailed pigeon is classified as a migratory upland game bird by CDFW.
-In California, there are two 9-day seasons that are split temporally and geographically (September - northern zone, December - southern zone, zone map).
+In California, there are two 9-day seasons that are split temporally and geographically (September - northern zone, December - southern zone, zone map (PDF)).
 The bag limit for band-tailed pigeons is 2 and the possession limit is 6.
 See California upland game bird regulations.

 In Oregon and Washington, the season matches that of the northern California zone, as do the bag limits.
 As in California, the Oregon possession limit is 6 while Washington has maintained a possession limit of 4.